DxO buys the Nik Collection to save it from an untimely demise

 DxO will let the Nik Collection remain free for now while working on a new version to launch in 2018.
 The set of Lightroom and Photoshop plugins was once priced around $500, but Google eventually dropped the price to free after picking it up along with the powerful mobile photo editing tool Snapseed in 2012.

-While photographers wait to see what DxO will do with the next version of the Nik Collection, they can still pick the well-loved set of software tools for free as a download from DxO.
+While photographers wait to see what DxO will do with the next version of the Nik Collection, they can still pick up the well-loved set of software tools for free as a download from DxO.

 0